tparchman/778_unix/README.md

 For the afternoon session we will have several short live slide presentations followed by time allocated to working through the text_processing_tutorial.md in [GitHub repository text_processing directory](https://github.com/tparchman/778_unix/tree/master/text_processing), which would be best viewed online.

 ### Approximate time agenda:
 * 1:00 p.m.
-Basic process monitoring and control
+Package installation; Basic process monitoring and control
-* 1:30 p.m.
+* 1:45 p.m.
 Unix tools for text processing
-* 2:15 p.m.
-Permissions and package installation
+* 2:30 p.m.
+Permissions

 ## Tracking points for Module Credit